rear/rear.github.com/documentation/concept.md

 ---
 layout: default
-title: Relax-and-Recover features
+title: Relax-and-Recover concept
 ---

-## Relax-and-Recover feautures
+## Relax-and-Recover concept

 ### The Workflow System
 Rear is built as a modular framework.
 A call of rear *command* will invoke